RafaelPereira94/phyta-cli/README.md

 Using the files specified above, we can run CLI using this command:

-> phyta-cli --trees /Users/RafaelPereira/Desktop/trees/trees.txt --types /Users/RafaelPereira/Desktop/trees/types.txt --metrics /Users/Raf
-  aelPereira/Desktop/trees/metrics.txt --parser newick --output /Users/RafaelPereira/Desktop
+> phyta-cli --path /Users/rafae/Desktop/Trees/ --trees trees.txt --types types.txt --metrics metrics.txt --parser newick --output results

+**Results:**

+Now we give more details about the trees inserted and we mark the similarities and dissimilarities between phylogenetic trees given by the json field diffsT1 and diffsT2.

 **Supported metrics and parsers:**

-For now only Robinson–Foulds and Robinson–Foulds Length are available in the future more metrics will be added, for example: Triplet metric.
+Now we support four metrics!!
+Each are: Robinson–Foulds, Robinson–Foulds Length, triplet and quartet metric.

 More parsers may be added in the future but for now only newick parser is supported.

+**Web-application:**

+If you desire to see the tree visualization and not only the result values, we have [web application](http://cloud131.ncg.ingrid.pt:3000/home) temporally hosted.
+Feel free to test it out and if possible give us some opinions and critics.